How Do I Find a Home With an Assumable Mortgage?

 A recent real estate services startup called Roam is making the search even more convenient.
 The company specializes in identifying home listings with low-interest-rate assumable mortgages.

 According to the company’s founder, Raunaq Singh, Roam is the first real estate service to provide a data feed exclusively made up of homes eligible for loan assumption.
-The company’s website homepage touts, “Assuming a 2% mortgage could cut your monthly payments in half.”
+The company’s website homepage touts that their services “may be able to cut your payments in half.”

-Because Roam is a licensed real estate broker and a member of multiple listing services, they have access to all the same listings a traditional real estate agent can view.
+Because Roam is a licensed real estate broker and a member of multiple listing services, the company has access to all the same listings a traditional real estate agent can view.
 The service cross-references mortgage data with public records to compare and locate homes for sale that are financed by assumable FHA or VA loans.
 (Roam currently does not include USDA loan listings in its coverage area.)

 The cost to use Roam is 1% of the property’s sale price.
 So on a home that sells for $400,000, you’ll pay $4,000, an amount you might make up in a matter of months from the money you can save on monthly payments with a low interest rate assumption.
-Roam currently operates in select areas of Georgia, Colorado, Arizona, Texas, and Florida.
+Roam currently operates in 17 states, namely Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Tennessee, Texas and Virginia.

 Service fees and locations can change.
 Check Roam’s FAQ page for updates.